hjtejuco123/ThesisFormat-Chapters-1-3/README.md

 ### Objectives of the Study
 **General Objective:**
-To design, develop, and evaluate a mobile task-management application with intelligent reminders and analytics.
+To design, develop, and evaluate a web application task-management application with intelligent reminders and analytics.

 **Specific Objectives:**
 1. Implement adaptive intelligent reminders.